ptomato/talks/las2021/README.md

 - Else, build a UMD bundle with Browserify and vendor it

 <!--
-  You might want to use a library from the web development ecosystem that you're familiar with.
+  In your app, you might want to use a library from the Node.js ecosystem that you're familiar with.
+Most apps don't do this, but in many cases it is actually possible.

   First of all, check if you actually need this library.
 In some cases, you don't.
-It might be something that the GNOME platform already provides in another way, like network I/O. Or it might be a dependency that is no longer needed because in the desktop you can target modern JS.
+It might be something that the GNOME platform already provides in another way, like network I/O. Or it might be a dependency that is no longer needed because in the desktop you can target modern JavaScript.

   If you do need the library, check if it has any Node dependencies.
 Then check if it ships an ES module entry point.
 If it has no dependencies and ships an ES module, great, then you can probably just copy that into your sources, import it directly and it'll work.
-(Problems occur when you want to import Node builtins like 'os' or when you want to resolve other modules from the node_modules directory which GJS doesn't know about.)

-  If no ES module, check if the module ships a browser bundle that's already built.
+  If there's no ES module, check if the module ships a browser bundle that's already built.
 Some modules do this, so you can copy _that_ into your sources.

   If not, you can build your own with Browserify.
 -->